 Welcome to the UC Division of Digestive Diseases, one of the oldest academic gastroenterology and hepatology training and research programs in the United States.

-Founded in 1937 by Leon Schiff, MD, the division has trained generations of physicians to become leaders in academic, clinical and research aspects of gastroenterology and hepatology.
+Founded in the mid-1930s by Leon Schiff, MD, the division has trained generations of physicians to become leaders in academic, clinical and research aspects of gastroenterology and hepatology.

 Providing comprehensive care for patients with digestive disorders, the division maintains an inpatient presence at UC Health University Hospital, Cincinnati Department of Veterans Affairs (VA) Medical Center and UC Health West Chester Hospital.

 Outpatient experiences are also available at those and other sites.
-We are fully accredited to train fellows in both gastroenterology and we also provide postgraduate training opportunities in pancreatology/advanced endosocopy as well as Transplant Hepatology.
-The Transplant Hepatology program is accredited by the ABIM and was approved among the first programs given the opportunity to train in this area.
+We are fully accredited to train fellows in both Gastroenterology and Transplant Hepatology.
+We also provide non-ACGME approved postgraduate training opportunities in pancreatology/advanced endosocopy.
+We hope to expand this to include Inflammatory Bowel Disease fellowship in the near future.
+The Transplant Hepatology program is accredited by the ABIM for training in the incorporated three-year curriculum with Gastroenterology and separately as a 4th Year fellowship.
+Our program was among the first programs given the opportunity to train in this area.

 Should you need more information on our division, please feel free to contact us.
 We'd be glad to assist you.